mdancho84/mdancho84.github.io/_drafts/the-most-useful-r-package-you-dont-know-yet.md

 <p class="date text-center">Financial Analysis in R</p>

 But, I'm NOT covering `tidyquant` today.
-It's just too popular.
-Check out the Cheat Sheet for the tidyquant doc's and tutorials.
+It's just _too_ popular.
+Check out the Cheat Sheet for the tidyquant doc's and tutorials in the R cheat sheet.

 Onto the next R package...